-Main focus: Data science
+Main focus: Data Science & Trustworthy AI

-Website/blog: https://cosimameyer.com/
+https://cosimameyer.com/

 City: Mannheim